parasol-aser/TSA/README.md

 * Static TSA:
 `java -jar tsa.jar Example`

-TSA also supports user-specified entry method, which can be configured in `tsa.conf` `java -jar tsa.jar SharingExample2`
+TSA also supports user-specified entry method, which can be configured in `tsa.conf`: `tsa.entry=test`. `test` is the entry method name.
+For example, try

+`java -jar tsa.jar SharingExample2`